John Wayne Airport Organizational Chart

-Ralph Sanchez is the Deputy Airport Director for Business Development.
+David Pfeiffer is the Deputy Airport Director of Business Development for Orange County’s John Wayne Airport.
 The duties of the Deputy Airport Director for Business Development include full responsibility for planning, organizing and controlling business development activities including revenue development, properties, procurement and insurance.

 Mr. Lawrence G. Serafini, Deputy Airport Director, Facilities

 The Deputy Airport Director (DAD), Facilities,

 and directing all aspects of facilities management and engineering